munificent/craftinginterpreters/book/calls-and-functions.md

 ^code interpret-stub (1 before, 2 after)

-We finally get to wire up our earlier compiler changes to the back end changes we just made.
+We finally get to wire up our earlier compiler changes to the back-end changes we just made.
 First, we pass the source code to the compiler.
 It returns us a new ObjFunction containing the compiled top-level code.
 If we get `NULL` back, it means there was some compile-time error which the compiler has already